« Nous vous tiendrons informés »

 As the world’s leading manufacturer of grading, packing and processing equipment in the egg industry, it is important to stay close to all of our customers.
 To support its growth in the Middle East market, Moba opened the Moba Middle East FZCO office in Dubai, UAE, in 2018.

 2018 also marks the start of the renovation of Moba’s headquarters in Barneveld.
 The building needed freshening up, according to Michiel.
-“This renovation will be a small expansion but mostly a modernisation in order to optimise our internal processes and to give our high-tech company the appearance it deserves.
+“This renovation will be a small expansion but mostly a modernisation in order to optimize our internal processes and to give our high-tech company the appearance it deserves.
 Barneveld is the world center of the egg grading industry.
 Amazing, right?
 Yet many people, even in Barneveld, do not even know what it is we do here.
 We change that by communicating more.
 And the renovation will help in this process.”

 The Moba Group and Pelbo - a leading and innovative manufacturer of equipment for the egg breaking and processing market - joined forces in 2016.
 That decision was a profitable one.
 Just like Moba, Pelbo experienced growth in 2018.
 Because of this cooperation, Moba has a significant share in the egg breaking and processing market.
 And Pelbo is given the opportunity to expand their customer base around the globe.